BBC-Data-Unit/art-uk/README.md

 In February 2017 we [reported on some findings from an analysis of Art UK's digital archive, which catalogues more than 200,000 of the nation's oil paintings](http://www.bbc.co.uk/news/uk-england-38340015).

+The story was the result of a lot of work using the programming language R to analyse the large number of records involved.
+Below you'll find a number of files that detail how various questions were asked and answered.

 ## Data

 The dataset is particularly large, so most of the initial analysis was done using R. See the scripts below in RMarkdown for an explanation.